Increasing arc-connectivity by bounded- and fixed-size inversions: Preliminaries

 \section{Preliminaries}

-We here give some preliminaries we need for our main results.
+Here, we give some preliminaries we need for our main results.
 More precisely, in \Cref{sec:notation}, we collect some notation and definitions, and in \Cref{sec:edge_connectivity_tools}, we give a collection of preliminary results used later on.